 About the Artist

-Mike Alexander is an Anishinaabe artist from Swan Lake First Nation in Treaty #1 territory in Manitoba, now relocated to his new home in Squamish, BC, Canada.
+Mike Alexander is an Anishinaabe artist from Swan Lake First Nation in Treaty #1 territory in Manitoba, currently living as an Artist-in-Residence at Skwachays Lodge in Vancouver, BC, Canada.
 He is the son of the Diane Tukundum (Swan Lake) and Norman Courchene (Sagkeeng)

 In the spring of 2018, Mike was awarded his first small grant from the First Peoples' Cultural Council.
 He was able to connect with and enter into a mentorship with Artist in Residence for the City of Victoria, Lindsay Delaronde.